AmyFoxFN/nginx-try/README.md

 # Nginx Try

-A experiment project for [Nginx Learning](https://www.yuque.com/funan-ag8w7/rfcygg/laazg0).
+An experiment project for [Nginx Learning](https://www.yuque.com/funan-ag8w7/rfcygg/laazg0).

 ## How to run the project